 Undergarments

-These travel undies are a lifesaver.
-I pack a few of these sweat-wicking, quick-dry underpants which are not only comfortable but if necessary can be washed by hand at night and are dry and ready to wear the next day.
+Quick-dry travel undies are a lifesaver.
+I pack several of these breathable, quick-dry undies, which can be washed by hand at night and are dry and ready to wear the next day.

 ACCESSORIES